quantanmreaper/Online-Shopping-System-In-Java/README.md

 ## Deployment

 To deploy this project :
 -Download JDK (java development kit)
 -Make sure  you have xampp server installed.If not you can download it from the following website https://www.apachefriends.org/download.html

--After Installing it start MySql by clicking the start button
+-After Installing it start MySql by clicking the start button -Add the mysql executable jarfile in the project folder in the referenced library part of your projects

 ## Documentation
 This program contains two main tables